 The dreams of world domination, as some of us have always seen, never left room for the survival of Israel or any other nation.

-Posted by Gordon Duff, Senior Editor on September 11, 2011, With 0 Reads, Filed under Of Interest.
+Posted by Gordon Duff, Senior Editor on September 11, 2011, With 33511 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.